nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 by Moolah Manager.
 Within the `data` package, a transaction package, a budget class and a transactionList class is stored.

 The `budget` class is a representation of the monthly budget of the users.
-Operations related to viewing the budget and differences from budget is implemented within this class.
+Operations related to viewing the budget and generating budget reminders, tips and advices are implemented within this class.

-The `transactionList` class is a representation of a list of transactions, and the operations related to the `transactionList` implemented within this class.
+The `transactionList` class is a representation of a list of transactions, and the operations related to the transaction list are implemented within this class.

 Within the transaction package, the following classes are stored:
 1. Transaction